Coronavirus: redundancy advice

 If you don’t think that your employer has been fair, contact ACAS who offer impartial advice on your workplace rights.

 You might be offered ‘suitable alternative employment’ within your organisation or an associated company.
-You do not have to take the job if you think it’s unsuitable.
+You have the right to a four-week trial period in the alternative job.
+You do not have to take the job if you think it’s unsuitable, however you may lose your right to redundancy pay if you unreasonably turn down an offer of alternative employment.
+See the ACAS website for more information on alternative job offers from your employer.
 Your redundancy could be an unfair dismissal if your employer has suitable alternative employment and they do not offer it to you.

 If you’ve been with your current employer for 2 years or more you would normally get statutory redundancy pay.
 You should receive:

 - half a week's pay for each year of employment up to age of 22;

 - one week's pay for each year between the ages of 22 and 40; and